 6.5) What NOT to do at home

-- Do not give human laxatives unless your veterinarian specifically instructed you.
+- Do not give human laxatives unless your vet specifically told you to.

 - Do not force-feed a nauseous cat.